Supermarine Seafang

-The Supermarine Seafang was a British Rolls-Royce Griffon–engined fighter aircraft designed by Supermarine to Air Ministry specification N.5/45.
-It was based on the Spiteful, which was a development of Supermarine's famous Spitfire aircraft.
+The Supermarine Seafang was a British Rolls-Royce Griffon–engined fighter aircraft designed by Supermarine to Air Ministry specification N.5/45 for naval use.
+It was based on the Spiteful, which was a development of Supermarine's Griffon-engined Spitfire aircraft.
 By that time the Spitfire was a 10-year-old design in a period of rapid technical development in aviation.
 The Seafang was outmoded by jet aircraft, and only 18 were built.

 Design and development

 The Seafang was essentially a Spiteful redesigned for Royal Navy carrier use, with the addition of an arrester hook, a contra-rotating propeller to eliminate engine torque effects, and power folding outer wing panels.